IBM/merlin-docs/docs/guides/ide/debug.md

 Service Entry Points are saved in the debug service job on the host.
 When a new debug client connects to a running debug service, it will restore the saved service entry points for the current user.

+If a program or service program is recompiled, you can use the **Refresh** action from the context menu to refresh the selected SEP, or use the **Refresh All Service Entry Points** toolbar action to refresh all SEPs in the **Service Entry Points** view.

 ## Settings

 The following settings are available from the **Debugger** tab of the **IBM i: Connection Settings** page.
 The page can be accessed from the Command Palette.